-- Trustworthy systems supporting trust services; - All processes supporting trust services.
+- Trustworthy systems supporting the Service; - All processes supporting the Services.

-The facility, management, and operational controls are addressed in the fundamental documents Corporate Security Policy, System Security Policy - Trustworthy Systems, Certification Practice Statement, Business Continuity Plan and Recovery Plan as well as the more detailed internal documentation.
+The facility, management, and operational controls are addressed in the fundamental documents Corporate Security Policy, System Security Policy of CA and TSA, Certification Practice Statement, Business Continuity Plan and Recovery Plan as well as the more detailed internal documentation.
 These documents take account of the results of periodic risk analyses.